Standard decomposition of expansive ergodically supported dynamics: Quasigroups and weak quasigroups

 while the sum (mod $n$) over any column is

-which contradicts that the table is a Latin square. \end{proof}
+which contradicts the assumption that the table is a Latin square. \end{proof}

 In the next section we shall look for quasigroup operations, for which a given dynamical system is an automorphism.
 In general, if $(X,T)$ is ergodic with nonzero entropy, then there does not exist such a quasigroup operation (with exception for dynamical systems on zero-dimensional spaces).
-In fact, to the general case, we will need some `weakness' in the operation.
+In fact, to deal with the general case, we will need some `weakness' in the operation.

-\begin{defn} Given a probability measure $\mu$ on the Borelians of $G$, we will say $*$ is a {\em weak-quasigroup operation with respect to $\mu$} if $*$ is a quasigroup operation which is well defined for $\mu\times\mu$-almost all $(a,b)\in G\times G$.
+\begin{defn} Let $G$ be a topological space.
+Given a probability measure $\mu$ on the Borelians of $G$, we will say that $*$ is a {\em weak quasigroup operation with respect to $\mu$} if $*$ is a quasigroup operation which is well defined for $\mu\times\mu$-almost all $(a,b)\in G\times G$.
 If in addition the operation $*$ is continuous on its domain, then we will say it is a {\em topological weak quasigroup operation with respect to $\mu$}.
 When $*$ is a weak quasigroup operation with respect to $\mu$ on $G$, we will call $(G,*,\mu)$ a {\em (topological) weak quasigroup}.
 Furthermore, if a (topological) weak quasigroup is associative, then we will simply say it is a {\em (topological) weak group} \end{defn}

 Note that the definition of a weak quasigroup operation is made on the product space $G\times G$ and not on the space $G$.
-Thus, it is possible that there exist $x\in G$ and a non-null measure subset of $A\subset G$ such that for all $x\in A$ the products $x*y$ and $y*x$ are not defined for any $y\in G$.
+Thus, it is possible that there exist $x\in G$ and a non-null measure subset of $A\subset G$ such that for all $y\in A$ the products $x*y$ and $y*x$ are not defined.

-On the other hand, if $*$ is a weak quasigroup operation with respect to some measure $\mu$ on $G$, then given $x,y\in G$, the existence of the product $x*y$ does not imply the existence of $y*x$ (but when $*$ is commutative).
-Furthermore, the cancelable property of a weak quasigroup operation $*$ means that if $x*y$ (or $y*x$) and $x*z$ (or $z*x$) are defined, then $x*y=x*z$ (or $y*x=z*x$) if and only if $y=z$.
+On the other hand, if $*$ is a weak quasigroup operation with respect to some measure $\mu$ on $G$, then given $x,y\in G$, the existence of the product $x*y$ does not imply the existence of $y*x$ (except when $*$ is commutative).
+Furthermore, the cancelation property of a weak quasigroup operation $*$ means that if $x*y$ (or $y*x$) and $x*z$ (or $z*x$) are defined, then $x*y=x*z$ (or $y*x=z*x$) if and only if $y=z$.
 In the same way, the associativity of a weak group holds only if both $x*(y*z)$ and $(x*y)*z$ are defined.